FridayOrtiz/timebase/paper/paper.md

 implementations today depend on accurate time for running application processes, auditing, logging and authentication.
 The NTP protocol however, is an old standard with relaxed specifications, which as we have shown allows for the creation of covert channels.
-The combination of NTP pervasiviness throughout enterprise networks as well as the importance of accurate synchronized time leaves defenders with minimal options to protect against possible covert channels.
+The combination of NTP pervasiveness throughout enterprise networks as well as the importance of accurate synchronized time leaves defenders with minimal options to protect against possible covert channels.

-The network time foundation, which helps to fund the NTP project and other time based initivites, has been working on a draft for "Network Time Security[@draft2016ntp-security]."
+The network time foundation, which helps to fund the NTP project and other time based initiatives, has been working on a draft for "Network Time Security[@draft2016ntp-security]."
 The draft includes specifications for:

 - Client time server authentication
-- Utilzing message authentication code(MAC) for packet integrity
+- Utilizing message authentication code(MAC) for packet integrity
-- Request Response Consistancy to ensure un-alterted messages
+- Request Response Consistency to ensure un-altered messages
 - Protection against amplification attacks

-While the NTS specification is still a draft Google[@googlegit_roughtime] and Cloudflare[@cloudflare2018patton] have proposed an implentation called roughtime[@draft2021roughtime].
-Roughtime seeks to provide time server authentication in addition to guaranteeing cryptographicly that packet data has not been alterted between the server and client.
+While the NTS specification is still a draft Google[@googlegit_roughtime] and Cloudflare[@cloudflare2018patton] have proposed an implementation called roughtime[@draft2021roughtime].
+Roughtime seeks to provide time server authentication in addition to guaranteeing cryptographically that packet data has not been altered between the server and client.
 The packet structure is limited to a small number of fields each with a specific purpose.
 This can be promising in limiting the typical usage of optional fields for covert channels.